etendosoftware/docs/docs/developer-guide/etendo-rx/how-to-listen-to-new-tables-in-etendorx.md

 ---
-title: How to listen new tables in Etendo RX
+title: How to listen to new tables in Etendo RX
 ---

 ## Overview

-This page explain how to setup Debezium and listen a specific table and fields in Etendo Rx environment.
+This page explain how to setup Debezium and listen to a specific table and fields in Etendo Rx environment.

 ## How to listen new tables in Etendo RX - Debezium UI

 !!! info
-    To follow this guide you must have an EtendoRx environment with Debezium and Kafka servises runing.
-To more information read [EtendoRx](https://docs/en/technical-documentation/etendo-environment/platform/EtendoRx).
+    To follow this guide you must have an EtendoRx environment with Debezium and Kafka servises running.
+For more information, read[EtendoRx](https://docs/en/technical-documentation/etendo-environment/platform/EtendoRx).

 1. **Debezium UI**: This application offers a user interface to configure all the properties that we need to listen to the tables that we need.
 With docker started, we access to [_http://localhost:8095/_](http://localhost:8095/).